Data-guy123/portfolio-jekyll-theme/pages/about.md

 # About Me

-Hi, I’m Joseph Wright, based in Heathfield, East Sussex, UK.
+Hi, I’m Joe Wright, based in Heathfield, East Sussex, UK.
 I work in R&D systems management at Reckitt, where I help make complex project tools easier to use and more effective for innovation teams.

 I recently completed the Professional Certificate in Data Analytics from Imperial College, focusing on practical ways to turn data into insights that actually help people.